isc-projects/bind9/doc/arm/general.rst

 Notes
 ~~~~~

-[1] Queries to zones that have failed to load return SERVFAIL rather
+.. [#rfc1035_1] Queries to zones that have failed to load return SERVFAIL rather
    than a non-authoritative response.
 This is considered a feature.

-[2] CLASS ANY queries are not supported.
+.. [#rfc1035_2] CLASS ANY queries are not supported.
 This is considered a
    feature.

-[3] When receiving a query signed with a SIG(0), the server is
+.. [#rfc2931] When receiving a query signed with a SIG(0), the server is
    only able to verify the signature if it has the key in its local
    authoritative data; it cannot do recursion or validation to
    retrieve unknown keys.

-[4] Compliance is with loading and serving of A6 records only.
-A6 records were moved
+.. [#rfc2874] Compliance is with loading and serving of A6 records only.
-to the experimental category by :rfc:`3363`.
+   A6 records were moved to the experimental category by :rfc:`3363`.

-[5] Minimally Covering NSEC records are accepted but not generated.
+.. [#rfc4470] Minimally Covering NSEC records are accepted but not generated.

-[6] BIND 9 interoperates with correctly designed experiments.
+.. [#rfc4955] BIND 9 interoperates with correctly designed experiments.

-[7] ``named`` only uses ports to extend the ID space; addresses are not
+.. [#rfc5452] ``named`` only uses ports to extend the ID space; addresses are not
    used.

-[8] Section 5.5 does not match reality. ``named`` uses the presence
+.. [#rfc6147] Section 5.5 does not match reality. ``named`` uses the presence
    of DO=1 to detect if validation may be occurring.
 CD has no bearing
    on whether validation occurs.

-[9] Compliance is conditional on the OpenSSL library being linked against
+.. [#rfc6605] Compliance is conditional on the OpenSSL library being linked against
    a supporting ECDSA.

-[10] RSAMD5 support has been removed.
+.. [#rfc6725] RSAMD5 support has been removed.
 See :rfc:`6944`.

-[11] Section 5.9 - Always set CD=1 on queries.
+.. [#rfc6840] Section 5.9 - Always set CD=1 on queries.
 This is *not* done, as
    it prevents DNSSEC from working correctly through another recursive server.

    When talking to a recursive server, the best algorithm is to send
    CD=0 and then send CD=1 iff SERVFAIL is returned, in case the recursive
    server has a bad clock and/or bad trust anchor.
 Alternatively, one
    can send CD=1 then CD=0 on validation failure, in case the recursive
    server is under attack or there is stale/bogus authoritative data.

-[12] Updating of parent zones is not yet implemented.
+.. [#rfc7344] Updating of parent zones is not yet implemented.

-[13] ``named`` does not currently encrypt DNS requests, so the PAD option
+.. [#rfc7830] ``named`` does not currently encrypt DNS requests, so the PAD option
    is accepted but not returned in responses.

-[14] Section 4 is ignored.
+.. [#rfc3363] Section 4 is ignored.

-[15] This does not apply to DNS server implementations.
+.. [#rfc2606] This does not apply to DNS server implementations.

-[16] Only the Base 64 encoding specification is supported.
+.. [#rfc1521] Only the Base 64 encoding specification is supported.

-[17] Wildcard records are not supported in DNSSEC secure zones.
+.. [#rfc2535_1] Wildcard records are not supported in DNSSEC secure zones.

-[18] Servers authoritative for secure zones being resolved by BIND
+.. [#rfc2535_2] Servers authoritative for secure zones being resolved by BIND
    9 must support EDNS0 (:rfc:`2671`), and must return all relevant SIGs
    and NXTs in responses, rather than relying on the resolving server
    to perform separate queries for missing SIGs and NXTs.

-[19] BIND 9 requires ``--with-idn`` to enable entry of IDN labels within dig,
+.. [#idna] BIND 9 requires ``--with-libidn2`` to enable entry of IDN labels within
-host, and nslookup at compile time.
+   dig, host, and nslookup at compile time.
 ACE labels are supported
-everywhere with or without ``--with-idn``.
+   everywhere with or without ``--with-libidn2``.

-[20] Section 5.1 - DNAME records are fully supported.
+.. [#rfc4294] Section 5.1 - DNAME records are fully supported.

-[22] Updating of parent zones is not yet implemented.
+.. [#rfc8078] Updating of parent zones is not yet implemented.

 .. _internet_drafts: